Vue.js in Nette

 .enableVueLoader()

-Setting .enableVueLoader() is important here, Webpack would throw an error about processing Vue files without it.
-Also, don't forget to specify the path to all Vue components that we need to process.
+The key setting is .enableVueLoader(), without which webpack would throw an error about not being able to process Vue files.
+Also, don't forget to specify the path to all instances of Vue components that need processing.

 Encore